Curriculum 2021- 2022

 Subject leaders play an important part in the success of the curriculum by leading a regular programme of monitoring, evaluation and review.
 They regularly hold pupil interviews in order to check on knowledge and skill acquisition and retention.
 Subject leaders are provided with regular opportunities to further improve their own subject knowledge through CPD opportunities and attending local cluster group meetings.
 Subjects are planned to ensure progression of knowledge and skills throughout their primary education.
 Key vocabulary is taught progressively and re-visited at regular intervals.
 The curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high quality first wave teaching, supported by targeted, proven interventions where appropriate.
 In this way it can be seen to impact in a very positive way on pupil outcomes.
 Shared Reading is encouraged through all subject areas as a great way to teach key knowledge and introduce new vocabulary.
 Enjoyment of the curriculum promotes achievement, confidence and good behaviour.
 Creatively produced topic books and displays give children a sense of pride in the presentation of their work.
 High quality visits and visitors enhance the curriculum and make learning memorable.

 To promote physical health and wellbeing, a range of extra-curricular clubs gives learners an opportunity to access a variety of sports clubs after school hours.
 Our PSHE scheme (Jigsaw) provides children with opportunities to discuss and learn about personal health, wellbeing, safety, relationships (including anti-bullying work), differences and aspirations.
 Philosophy for Children is embedded into the school curriculum and offers our children the chance to raise questions, discuss important issues, learn to listen to others views and share their own thoughts.
 They are given the opportunity to discuss the Rights of the Child articles and share their views.
-Our diversity work helps children to realise that everyone is special and unique and we should celebrate differences and different kinds of families.
+Our diversity work, enhanced through ‘No Outsiders’ themed work, helps children to realise that everyone is special and unique and we should celebrate differences and different kinds of families.

 In recognising the development of the whole child the pastoral support given to children so they can access the curriculum is very strong.
 Various programmes of support are provided for children where a need has been identified such as self-esteem, anger management and bereavement.